-Your Journeys Highlight Moment: Monteverde Institute Lecture & Reforestation Project, Monteverde.
+Your Family Journeys Moment: Monteverde Institute Lecture & Reforestation Project, Monteverde.
 Arrival transfer.
 Naturalist guided cloud forest night walk.
 Canyon canopy tour in Rincón de la Vieja National Park.
 Rio Negro Hot Springs and volcanic mud bath.
 Horseback riding and guided hike in Rincón de la Vieja National Park.
 Palo Verde National Park guided boat tour.
 All transport between destinations and to/from included activities.

 Channel your inner Tarzan as you soar through the jungle canopy on zip lines, Join a naturalist on a night walk through the cloud forest, keeping your ears open for the symphony of hooting owls, croaking frogs, and chirping insects, Test your skills at a cooking class as you whip up delicious Costa Rican dishes, Jump into a natural mud bath, and swim in pools heated by area volcanoes.